to my home page

 And information on Kendo in San Diego

-The head instructor is John Yamamoto (4th-Dan).
+The head instructor is Katsumi Chinen (5th-Dan).
 If you are interested in joining, please visit this link.

-Lately, my life has started to take on some changes.
+This page was created over a decade ago.
+I updated it, but decided to keep most of the information on it intact.
+The following is what I wrote a long time ago: Lately, my life has started to take on some changes.
 I had recently ventured onto wanting to start a business for myself after leaving my previous position as a Operations Manager.
 It is a scary and exciting time for me.
 My area of expertise is in Procurement, Purchasing, and Importing, so naturally, the business I will be going into will be providing manufacturing and importing services.
-Additionally, I had found that many overseas manufacturers are in need of US distribution so I will also be taking on this as part of business as well.
+Additionally, I had found that many overseas manufacturers are in need of so I will also be taking on this as part of business as well.

 I am always open to new products and ideas so occassionally, I will find products in need of representation and build a website and promote it on the side... just to see if it presents itself as a business opportunity.

 Currently, I am testing this method out to see if it works and have started trying to sell an item or two...
 You can click here to go to my Sword Page as an example.